camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Desired state

-For the failover procedure, you need to ensure that the lost region does not accidentally reconnect.
-You should be sure it is lost, and if so, look into measures to prevent it from reconnecting by for example utilizing the suggested solution below to isolate your active environment.
+For the failover procedure, ensure the lost region does not accidentally reconnect.
+You should be sure it is lost, and if so, look into measures to prevent it from reconnecting.
+For example, by utilizing the suggested solution below to isolate your active environment.

 #### How to get there

 Depending on your architecture, possible approaches are:

-- Configuring [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to disable traffic flow between the clusters
+- Configuring [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to disable traffic flow between the clusters.
-- Configure firewall rules to disable traffic flow between the clusters
+- Configure firewall rules to disable traffic flow between the clusters.

 </div>
   </TabItem>